 The newly restructured School of Pharmacy and Biomedical Sciences is now part of the College of Clinical and Biomedical Sciences, and offers courses across a number of fields that are relevant to individuals who wish to make a difference in science and health care.
 These include undergraduate programmes in pharmacy (MPharm) and BSc Biomedical Sciences, Pharmacology & Physiology, Biological Sciences and Healthcare Sciences.
 We currently employ over 50 teaching staff, the majority of whom are Fellows of the Higher Education Academy or are studying towards this.

-The School now has 4 themes: Pharmaceutics, Pharmacy Practice, Pharmacology & Physiology and Biomedical Sciences which are led by 4 newly appointed professors.
+The School has four overall themes: Pharmaceutics, Pharmacy Practice, Pharmacology & Physiology and Biomedical Sciences which are led by four newly appointed professors.

 Pharmaceutics is led by Professor Rob Forbes, who is a FHEA, has a PhD in pharmaceutics and is an expert on the stabilisation and formulation of proteins and the use of macromolecules as excipients.

 Pharmacy Practice is led by Professor Paul Rutter who is a pharmacist, FHEA and with a PhD in community pharmacy, his area of research expertise is in clinical reasoning, diagnostic skills of pharmacists and improving service delivery to patients.